That’s right, I said MALE safety tips!

 That goes for having a sensible approach to risk assessment too.
 I know, you are very manly and full of testosterone filled goodness, but if jumping off that cliff or going tubing after one too many whisky buckets looks too dangerous for you to handle, then it probably is.
 Just don’t do it, I don’t care how many of your mates are daring you.

-Independent travel should be fun, it should have an element of risk, but there is a limit so just try and be a little sensible about it and don’t let your masculine pride put you at too much risk!
+Independent travel should be fun, it should have an element of risk, but there is a limit so just try and be a little sensible about it and don’t let your masculine pride put you in avoidable danger!

 Don’t get too drunk.

 By all means have a drink or three, have a great time.
 This is a holiday after all and should be enjoyed as such.
 You should never deny yourself a good time.
 But as always, there is a limit.
-When you are so drunk you have no control you are as much a danger to yourself than anything else may be.
-Remember when you are drunk you not only lose your inhibitions and ability to make rational choices, but you leave yourself vulnerable to all sorts of dangers, from the various scams and touts to being unable to moderate your own behaviour, which could get you into a certain amount of trouble.
+When you are so drunk you have no control over your actions you are as much a danger to yourself than anything else may be.
+Remember when you are drunk you not only lose your inhibitions and ability to make rational choices, but you leave yourself vulnerable to all sorts of dangers, from the various scams and touts trying to rip you off, to being unable to moderate your own behaviour, which could get you into a certain amount of trouble.
+Have a drink, enjoy yourself by all means.
 Just stay in control.

 Research the local scams.